Cover art of Nemu by Ruth Bochte

 Reviewed by Astraea at Enchanted Ramblings

-This is an incredibly well written book with a good plot
+This is an incredibly well written book with a good

-having to keep reading.
+yourself having to keep reading.

 Reviewed by Morgaine at The Pagan Review

-Long before I was writing books, I played bass guitar
+Long before I was writing books, I played

-and wrote songs in an all female hard rock band called
+bass guitar and wrote songs in an all female

-Driven Steel.
-My roots in writing started with this band.
+in writing started with this band.
+Metal

-Metal Maidens revisits the past with an interview with
+Maidens revisits the past with an interview

 |